harshparmar-fission/2w-estlint/README.md

 ## Usage

+**Note:**
+When updating your code to account for linting rules, please do so in a separate commit from any other features/bug fixes being worked on.
+This helps keep your commits focused on a logical set of changes, and makes code review a much easier process.

 ### ESLint:

 [ESLint](http://eslint.org/) is a linting utility for Javascript.
 There are integrations for all major IDEs that will automatically lint your `.js` and `.jsx` files.
 The utility can also be run via command line.